Banish the post-holiday blues

-Returning to reality after a holiday can feel like putting on a wet swimming costume.
-Especially if you have a mountain of washing, an overflowing inbox and you’re expected in work the following day.
+Returning to reality after a holiday can feel like putting on a wet swimming costume, especially if you have a mountain of washing to do, an overflowing inbox and you’re expected in work the following day.
 After years of experiencing the post-holiday blues, I decided to implement a few things to soften the blow.
-So today I’m sharing a few tips to help you glide seamlessly back into daily life after a holiday.
+So, today I’m sharing a few tips to help you to glide seamlessly back into daily life!

-One thing that can cast a shadow over a holiday is thinking about work.
-So roughly two weeks before you leave, plan what you’d like to achieve before you set off.
-After all, there’s nothing like a holiday deadline to help you get things done.
+One thing that can cast a shadow over a holiday is thinking about work!
+So a week before you leave, plan what you’d like to achieve before you set off.
+After all, there’s nothing like a holiday deadline to help you to get things done!
 If you have colleagues, create some handover notes and just before you depart clear your inbox, tidy your desk and write a list of the jobs you’ll do on your return.
 This will make the hazy first day back at work a whole lot easier.
 Further reading: six things I do to organise my office before a holiday.

 If it’s possible, build in an extra day to rest and get organised before returning to reality.
-You’ll undoubtedly have food to buy and washing to do and if anything else it’s nice to extend the break for as long as you can.
-This is of great value if you’ve travelled to a far off destination and are suffering from jet lag.
-After all falling asleep at your desk is not the best way to return to work.
+You’ll undoubtedly have food to buy and washing to do and if anything, it’s nice to extend the break for as long as you can.
+This is of great value if you’ve travelled to a far-off destination and are suffering from jet lag.
+After all, falling asleep at your desk is not the best way to return to work!

-You don’t have to jump straight back into healthy eating, exercise, a busy schedule and routine after a break.
-In fact, why not take things easy and stretch out that holiday feeling for as long as you can.
+You don’t have to jump straight back into healthy eating, exercise and routine after a break.
+In fact, why not take things easy and stretch out that holiday feeling for as long as you can?
 I like to re-introduce good habits gradually because I know if I pile on too much too soon I’ll undoubtedly fail.
-Always listen to your body and remember it’s normal to sometimes feel down after time away.
+Always listen to your body and go easy on yourself.

-Editing photographs, listening to the music you enjoyed while away or even using the perfume you bought in duty-free will take you back to that happy place.
-Although we shouldn’t spend our lives reminiscing I think a little daydreaming is good for the soul.
+Editing photographs, listening to the music you enjoyed while you were away or even using the perfume you bought will take you back to that happy place.
+Although we shouldn’t spend our lives reminiscing, I think a little daydreaming is good for the soul.
 I’ve certainly imagined myself back on the beautiful island of Mykonos when it’s raining outside.

 Try to fill your days with joy by doing the things you love.
-And if you’re really feeling the post-holiday blues you could plan a fun day out or even another holiday.
-Focusing on a new experience or adventure can help to push through the challenging days.
+And if you’re feeling the post-holiday blues you could plan a fun day out or even another holiday!
+Focusing on a new experience or adventure can help you to push through the more challenging days.